Английский язык

 Let us work all together to find a solution,

-stop all the waste and unnecessary pollution,
+all the waste and unnecessary pollution,

-reduce carbon emission, preserve our trees,
+reduce carbon emission,

 keep clean our earth, our oceans and seas.